-This update is about the contingency arrangements that are being put in place in the unlikely event that examinations cannot take place in May/June 2022.
+This update is about the contingency arrangements that are being put in place in the unlikely event that examinations cannot take place in Summer 2022.

-The following information applies to centres offering UK regulated qualifications such as GCSE, AS and A level Business and Economics.
+The following information applies to centres offering UK regulated qualifications such as AS and A level Politics.
 It also applies to overseas centres that are offering these qualifications.
-Separate advice is provided below for centres offering our International qualifications.

 - A sensible approach for assessments: